freeCodeCamp/guide/src/pages/articles/miscellaneous/create-an-npm-module/index.md

 ---
-title: Create An Npm Module
+title: Create an Npm Module
 ---
 An NPM module is a set of Javascript functionality bundled into a distributable package.
 [NPM](http://www.npmjs.com) maintains the registry of all available packages, and is also the tool used to install packages from its registry.